Overview

 Heat Map Intensity

-The color intensity of each technique tile reflects how frequently that technique appears across ransomware attacks matching your selected filters.
+The color intensity of each card reflects how frequently that item appears across ransomware and APT group attacks matching your filters.

 Hide Unused Techniques